What is Desertification?

-With no vegetation to manage and utilise water, degraded areas can be prone to flooding.
-An increase in sedimentation in rivers and lakes can also be a strong contributor to this problem.
+With no vegetation to manage and utilise water, degraded areas are prone to flooding.
+An increase in sedimentation in rivers and lakes can also strongly contribute to this problem.

 Increase in sand and dust storms:

 Also known as “yellow dust”, “sirocco”, “harmattan”, “white storms”, “haboob”, sandstorms and dust storms occur when strong winds pick up loose sand and dirt from arid soil.
 Although these are natural occurrences, many areas are experiencing an increase in the frequency of these events.
 Dust storms can also have a detrimental effect on human health, causing respiratory disorders, skin irritation, and cardiovascular issues.
-These may also damage equipment such as solar panels, and wind turbines, as well as disrupt roadways, railways, and airports.
+These may also damage equipment, such as solar panels and wind turbines and disrupt roadways, railways, and airports.

 Loss in Biodiversity:

 Significant losses in flora translate to fauna as well.
-Some species of wildlife, large mammals especially, find it difficult to adapt to rapidly changing conditions.
+Some wildlife species, large mammals especially, find it difficult to adapt to rapidly changing conditions.
 Desertification may also make an area vulnerable to invasive species that are more harmful than helpful to the existing environment.
 Against the changing climate and new competition, many animals experience a decrease in population and are threatened by endangerment or even extinction.

 What are the Solutions for Desertification?